derselbst/ANMP-data/soundfonts/N64/README.md

 ### Legal

-Since these file are part of games, you are only allowed to download and use them, if you are owner of the corresponding game.
+Since these files are part of games, you are only allowed to download and use them, if you are owner of the corresponding game.
 I dont own any rights on these files.
 Copyright to Nintendo, their respective development companies and whoever else claims rights.
 In case I'm hurting anyones rights, let me know.